awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

       ![Missing](https://awalterschulze.github.io/blog/streaming-pair-programming-from-aws/ModifierKeys.png "ModifierKeys")
     + Click `Ok`.
     This makes no sense to me, but after I did this, it was possible for me to use `Ctrl` after I logged into my user account, via Teamviewer.
+    I think it just requires some fiddling, because I have since turned back the settings and the problem remains fixed.

 ## Install virtual sound card